• Disease Overview

 Gastrointestinal tract

-Systemic scleroderma can affect many parts of the heart, including the heart muscle itself (myocardium), the sac in which it is contained (pericardium), the arteries feeding it (coronary arteries and arterioles), and its electrical conduction system.
-The manifestations of cardiac involvement vary depending on the affected part of the heart and can include chest pain, shortness of breath, hearth rhythm abnormalities (arrhythmias) and inability of the heart to pump blood forward optimally (heart failure).
+• Heart: Systemic scleroderma can affect many parts of the heart including the heart muscle itself (myocardium), the sac in which it is contained (pericardium), the arteries feeding it (coronary arteries and arterioles) and its electrical conduction system.
+The cardiovascular system is affected in about 10% to 30% of affected people and the manifestations vary depending on the affected part of the heart and can include:

 Kidneys